Welcome to GeneWatch UK

 - A DNA database in the NHS?

-Read the joint letter opposing EU plans to weaken data protection legislation.
-Leaked documents show that loopholes negotiated by the European Council would allow personal health data, including genomes, to be handed to private companies without an individual's consent.
+Loopholes in new data protection legislation proposed by the European Council would allow personal health data, including genomes, to be handed to private companies without an individual's consent and stored indefinitely.
 This conflicts with stronger data protection proposals from the European Parliament and a commitment from the Commission not to weaken safeguards.
+Read the GeneWatch UK briefing.

 Read the Mail article on Government plans to share NHS medical records with Google: the newspaper already revealed how supposedly confidential medical records are being sold to cold callers.